Code-Institute-Submissions/mtb-nynashamn/README.md

 * ### User Stories
     * **First Time Visitor Goals**

         a.
-As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the community.

         b.
 As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.